 The ban on popular third-party apps on FireStick has sparked concerns from users, who worry that this might be the end of sideloading as they know it.
 Experts have also weighed in on the issue, with some pointing to piracy as the reason for targeting the said apps.

 On the other hand, some argue that if piracy were a concern, then some of the unaffected apps would have been banned as well.
-They further argue that the targeted apps have been flagged as malicious on other devices, including those running Apple and Android operating systems.
+They further say that the targeted apps have been flagged as malicious on other devices, including those running Apple and Android operating systems.

 For instance, the Flix Vision app has been flagged as suspicious by Play Protect on Android TVs and mobile devices.
 Likewise, the Ocean Streamz site has been flagged as harmful on Google Chrome and Safari.
 This suggests that the ban is a security and privacy issue rather than a piracy concern.